gurdevrana/Item-Catalog/README.md

 2. The vagrant machine will install.<br>
 3. Once it's complete, type vagrant ssh to login to the VM.
 4. In the vm, cd /vagrant
-5. type "pyhon database_setup.py" this will create the database with the categories defined in that script.
+5. type "pyhon database_setup.py" this will create the database with the categories defined in that script.Also intsall SQLite database as it is used here.
 6. type "python main.py" to start the server.

 ### Open in a webpage
 1. Now you can open in a webpage by going to : http://localhost:5000